|

 are anxious to explore the creatures in their own backyard.

-INVESTIGATIONS supports young children’s natural curiosity and encourages
+Math and Science Investigations supports young children’s natural curiosity and encourages

 them to explore what happens around them.
 Children’s books and hands-on